UMMobile/ummobile_sdk/README.md

 - `academic`: contains the functions to get the academic information.
 - `financial`: contains the functions to get the financial information.
 - `notifications`: contains the functions to get the notifications information.
+- `questionnaire`: contains the functions to get the questionnaire information.
+- `questionnaire.covid`: contains the functions to get the COVID questionnaire information.
 - `catalogue`: contains the functions to get the general information.

 ## Individual vs Main class